magnoeasy/easybuilder/english.md

 By default the format is "mm/dd/yyyy" which means "month/day/year".

-  "--:--:--" is the standard North American time format, for example, 04:45 AM or 9:03 PM which in the Brazilian system would be 04:45 and 21:03 respectively.
+  This "--:--:--" is the standard North American time format, for example, 04:45 AM or 9:03 PM which in the Brazilian time system would be 04:45 and 21:03 respectively.

 Current Date/Time: By checking this box, the "DateTime" field will always be automatically filled in with the current date and time.